-To support both parties, teachers need;
+To support both parties, staff must;

-- To be able to teach without disruption.

-- To be supported by a clear and consistent implementation of the behaviour policy.

-- To work in partnership with parents.

-- To be supported by school staff, governors and other agencies.

-- To be valued, consulted and informed.
+- To champion our position that 'behaviour management is a team sport' - To be able to teach without disruption. - To take time to welcome children at the start of the day - To ensure children transition safely to and from yards - To celebrate the positive behaviours first, both in the classroom and around the wider school. - To always redirect children's behaviour by referring to 'Ready, Respectful, Safe' - To be supported by a clear and consistent implementation of the behaviour policy. - To work in partnership with parents. - To be supported by school staff, governors and other agencies. - To be valued, consulted and informed.